-- 12. Will construction trade workers be employed as part of this project?
-If yes, questions 12a 12l appear. - a.
+If construction trade workers will be employed as part of this project, please provide the following information.

+- 3. Construction Jobs Wages and Benefits - b.
 Total construction hours.
-FYI only. - b.
-What percent of the construction trade workers on the project will be covered by a legally binding agreement to properly classify construction employees and make certified payroll records available to a public entity or advisory body? - c.
-What percent of the construction trade workers on the project will be covered by a legally binding agreement to pay state defined prevailing wage rates for the trade or, where appropriate, "like pay" for the trade in the benefit area?
-Like pay refers to the average pay for the trade in the project area and may be an appropriate substitute for prevailing wage if the survey area establishing prevailing wage does not adequately reflect the project context (e.g., a rural project with wages set at a metro level). - d.
-What percent of the construction trade workers on the project will be covered by a legally binding agreement to provide health insurance benefit options? - e.
-What percent of the construction trade workers on the project will be covered by a legally binding agreement to provide retirement benefits to construction employees? - f.
-What percent of the construction trade workers on the project will be covered by a legally binding agreement to provide minimum 10 hour OSHA compliant safety training for all workers and 30 hour training for all supervisors? - g.
-What percent of the construction trade workers on the project will be covered by a Project Labor Agreement applicable to union and non-union workers? - h.
-Will the contractor be a registered apprentice or training program participant? - i.
-Will the contractor have a binding agreement in place to meet or exceed the minimum recommended apprentice utilization levels within legal maximums (percent of total hours or workforce as recommended by federal or state law)? - j.
-Will there be a binding agreement that a minimum of 20% or 30% of non-apprentice construction employment hours will be performed by traditionally disadvantaged and underutilized populations as defined by appropriate community-based and public organizations (e.g., targeting low income, women, people of color, veterans, disabled individuals and formerly incarcerated individuals)?
-If so, specify percent. - k.
-Will there be a binding agreement that a minimum of 20% or 30% of apprentice hours will be performed by traditionally disadvantaged and underutilized populations as defined by appropriate community-based and public organizations (e.g., targeting low income, women, people of color, veterans, disabled individuals and formerly incarcerated individuals)?
-If so, specify percent. - I. Will there will be a binding or non-binding agreement to utilize, mentor, partner or otherwise support participation of under-represented businesses in project construction contracts?
+FYI only. - c.
+Will the project include a legally binding agreement to properly classify construction employees and make certified payroll records available to a public entity or advisory body? - d.
+Is there a legally binding agreement to pay state defined prevailing wage rates for the trade or, where appropriate, "like pay" for the trade in the benefit area?
+Like pay refers to the average pay for the trade in the project area and may be an appropriate substitute for prevailing wage if the survey area establishing prevailing wage does not adequately reflect the project context (e.g., a rural project with wages set at a metro level). - e.
+Will the project include a legally binding agreement to provide health insurance benefit options to construction employees? - f.
+Will the project include a legally binding agreement to provide retirement benefits to construction employees? - g.
+Will the project include a legally binding agreement to provide minimum 10 hour OSHA safety training for all workers and 30 hour training for all supervisors? - h.
+Will a Project Labor Agreement applicable to union and non-union workers be in place?
+Bonus question when total project costs are less than \$10 million. - 4.
+Construction Jobs Career Access and Advancement Opportunities - a.
+Is the contractor a registered apprentice or training program participant? - b.
+Will the contractor have an agreement in place to meet or exceed the minimum recommended apprentice utilization levels within legal maximums (percent of total hours or workforce as recommended by federal or state law)?
+If so, is the agreement binding or non-binding? - c.
+Where will be an agreement in place that a minimum of percent of non-apprentice construction employment hours will be performed by traditionally disadvantaged and underutilized populations as defined by appropriate community-based and public organizations (e.g., targeting low income, women, people of color, veterans, disabled individuals, or formerly incarcerated individuals)?
+If so, please note whether the agreement is binding or non-binding and whether the amount is for a minimum of 20% or 30%. - d.
+Where will be an agreement in place that a minimum percent of apprentice hours will be performed by traditionally disadvantaged populations as defined by appropriate community-based and public organizations when they are part of the available pool of apprentices (e.g., targeting low income, women, people of color, veterans, disabled individuals, or formerly incarcerated individuals).